Spay and Neuter in Hanover, PA

 Here at Aloha Animal Hospital, we’re committed to compassionate care that puts us in the same position as our patients in Hanover and surrounding areas.
-That’s why our pet spay and neuter service is more than a routine surgery.
+That’s why our spay and neuter for dogs and cats is more than a routine surgery.
 We talk to you about the best time to spay or neuter your breed and type of pet.
 Your loyal companion receives valuable medical and behavioral benefits from getting spayed and neutered and we will also guide you on how to care for your pet after the procedure.
+Call us at (717) 633-7387 to schedule a consultation today.

 You can potentially ward off worrisome medical and behavioral problems, when you get your male pet neutered and your female pet spayed.
 Some pet spay and neuter benefits include: